Finite Verification of Infinite Families of Diagram Equations: Proofs

-\begin{definition} $\alpha$-Removal: We construct the set $A_j$ for variable $\alpha_j$ by considering the degree of $\alpha_j$ in $\bbE'$, and then choosing enough valid values of $\alpha_j$ to reach the amount dictated by theorem \ref{thmparameter}.
+\begin{definition} The algorithm \textbf{$\alpha$-Removal}: Given a verifying set $\set{\bbE_\kappa}_{\kappa \in K}$ we construct the set $A_j$ for variable $\alpha_j$ by considering the degree of $\alpha_j$ in $\bbE'$, and then choosing enough valid values of $\alpha_j$ to reach the amount dictated by theorem \ref{thmparameter}.
 We then form:

 \end{definition}

 \textbf{Claim:} \; By theorem \ref{thmboth} $\set{\bbE_\kappa}_{\kappa \in K'}$ verifies $\set{\bbE_\kappa}_{\kappa \in K}$

 And finally: